List of FIFA World Cup hosts: 2006 FIFA World Cup

 On 6 July 2000, the host selection meeting was held for the sixth straight time in Zürich.
 On 4 July 2000, Brazil withdrew its bid before the vote, and the field was narrowed to four.
 This was the first selection in which more than one vote round was required.
-Three votes were eventually needed.
+Three rounds of votes were eventually needed.
 Germany was at least tied for first in each of the three votes, and ended up defeating South Africa by only one vote after an abstention (see below).

 Controversy

 The controversy over the decision to award the 2006 FIFA World Cup to Germany led to a further change in practice.
-The final tally was 12 votes to 11 in favour of Germany over the contenders South Africa, who had been favorites to win.
+The final tally was 12 votes to 11 in favour of Germany over the contenders South Africa, who had been favourites to win.
 New Zealand FIFA member Charlie Dempsey, who was instructed to vote for South Africa by the Oceania Football Confederation, abstained from voting at the last minute.
 If he had voted for the South African bid, the tally would have been 12–12, giving the decision to FIFA President Sepp Blatter, who, it was widely believed, would then have voted for South Africa.

-Dempsey was among eight members of the executive committee to receive a fax by editors of the German satirical magazine Titanic on Wednesday, the night before the vote, promising a cuckoo clock and Black Forest ham in exchange for voting for Germany.
+Dempsey was among eight members of the executive committee to receive a fax from editors of the German satirical magazine Titanic on Wednesday, the night before the vote, promising a cuckoo clock and Black Forest ham in exchange for voting for Germany.
 He argued that the pressure from all sides including "an attempt to bribe" him had become too much for him.

 On 4 August 2000, consequently, FIFA decided to rotate the hosting of the final tournaments between its constituent confederations.
-This was until October 2007, during the selection of the host for the 2014 FIFA World Cup, when they announced that they will no longer continue with their continental rotation policy (see below).
+However in October 2007, during the selection of the host for the 2014 FIFA World Cup, they announced that they would no longer continue with the continental rotation policy (see below).